Bethan-McKenzie/BlogCraft/README.md

 ## Development

+Using a kanban board that can be found [here](https://github.com/users/Bethan-McKenzie/projects/2/views/1) I was able to keep track of what progress was being made towards the completeion of the site.

 <hr>

 ## Testing

+Blogcraft has been tested on multiple devices such as PC, Tablet and Mobiles to ensure the desired outcome across all devices.

 ## HTML
 [The Markup Validation Service](https://validator.w3.org) was used to check the validation and compliancy of all my pages.
 There was an issue brought up on the My Profile page with the efit my profile button however, due to time constraints it couldn't be changed and will be changed in the next iteration to meet HTML standards.